History of professional baseball in Milwaukee: 1984–1993: Rollercoaster, riding the highs and lows

 Following their two playoff years, the club quickly retreated to the bottom of the standings, never finishing higher than fifth (out of seven) in their division from 1984 to 1986.
 Hope was restored in 1987 when, guided by rookie manager Tom Trebelhorn, the team began the year with a 13-game winning streak.
 Unfortunately, they followed that hot start with a 12-game skid in May.
 But "Team Streak" eventually posted a strong third-place finish.
-Highlights of the year included Paul Molitor's 39-game hitting streak and what is still the only no-hitter in team history, pitched by Juan Nieves on April 15.
+Highlights of the year included Paul Molitor's 39-game hitting streak and what is still the only lone pitcher no-hitter in team history, pitched by Juan Nieves on April 15.

 On that day, Nieves became the first (and so far, only) Brewer and first Puerto Rican-born Major Leaguer to pitch a no-hitter, defeating the Baltimore Orioles 7–0 at Memorial Stadium.
 The final out came on a climactic diving catch in right-center field by Robin Yount of a line drive hit by Eddie Murray.
 The game also was the first time the Orioles were no-hit at Memorial Stadium.
 Yount later recalled at a Brewers banquet that he did not have to dive to catch the line drive hit by Murray but figured ending the game with a diving catch would be the icing on the cake for Nieves' no-hitter.
 Part of the Brewers' resurgence came from cultivating a new crop of young stars in their farm system, like pitchers Teddy Higuera and Dan Plesac, and position players B.J.
 Surhoff, Dale Sveum, and Rob Deer.